mttwdevelops/Python-Practice/readme.md

 ## July 4th, 2022
 I took a bit of a break last Friday since I bought tickets to a convention and didn't realize it came up so quickly, so I went during the weekend.

 Today's focus is to get back into the swing of things by doing some review of previous code, specifically the object oriented programming and the past few projects I completed, especially after taking three days off.
-I also completed days 8 and 9 of the project course, the files can be found here.
+I also completed day [eight](https://github.com/mttwdevelops/100-Days-of-Code/blob/master/CaesarCipher_Day_8.py) for the project course.

 No update yet from my final round, but that make sense since today is the fourth, which most companies take off.